 In order to have that perfect sound and easy time at the studio, it is prudent for every aspect of your drum set to be in perfect order.

 Therefore, it matters a lot about the quality of the drums you use.
 Understanding details like the type of wood, shell size, heads, and muffling can be the key you need to unlock the perfect sound.

 Now that we are clear on that point, let’s talk about cymbals.

 Mostly, it just comes down to personal preferences and taste.
 But there are certain features that are common with every recording situation.

 Hi-hats seem to me as the most crucial type of cymbal on any kit.
 And I know they are for many other people.
-These percussion instruments are played by either leg or stuck using drumsticks.
+These percussion instruments are played by either leg or stick using drumsticks.

 In a studio, I feel like your cymbal setup’s general quality comes from the hat.
 To me, loud is better than soft.
-The whole setup will require less spot mark, which is always an issue considering how the snare and toms bleed.
+The whole setup will require less spot marks, which is always an issue considering how the snare and toms bleed.

 But many drummers have praised soft, saying they don’t “shout.”
 Well, they are not wrong.